UAS Collegiate Training Initiative

-The Unmanned Aircraft Systems Collegiate Training Initiative (UAS-CTI) is a new program designed for universities, colleges, and technical schools by the FAA to recognize institutions that prepare students for careers in unmanned aircraft systems (UAS) or drones.
+The Unmanned Aircraft Systems Collegiate Training Initiative (UAS-CTI) is a program designed for universities, colleges, and technical schools by the FAA to recognize institutions that prepare students for careers in drones.
 Post-secondary institutions with UAS curriculums that want to be recognized as UAS-CTI participants now have the opportunity to apply for this distinction.
-The results of this collaborative working relationship will include a continuous dialogue with stakeholders to connect universities with general industry, local governments, law enforcement, and regional economic development entities to address labor force needs.
+The results of this collaborative working relationship will include a continuous dialogue with stakeholders to connect colleges and universities with general industry, local governments, law enforcement, and regional economic development entities to address labor force needs.

 How to Qualify

 - School type: Not-for-profit, two- or four-year, post-secondary educational institutions are eligible.

 - Accreditation: Must be institutionally accredited by an agency recognized by the U.S. Secretary of Education.

 - Degree/Certification: To be eligible, schools must currently offer a bachelor’s or associate’s degree in UAS or a degree with a minor, concentration, and/or a certificate in UAS.
 If institutions offer courses in UAS and are working towards a UAS certificate program that provides curriculum covering various aspects of UAS training such as hands-on flight practice, maintenance, uses, applications, privacy concerns, safety, and federal policies concerning UAS, they will be considered for entrance into the UAS-CTI

 Read the UAS Collegiate Training Initiative Program (PDF).

 View the UAS Collegiate Training Initiative Program Briefing Deck (PDF).

 How to Apply